konflux-ci/service-provider-integration-operator/README.md

   filePath: hack/boilerplate.go.txt

 ```
-That will result in SPIAccessTokenBinding creation and waiting for it to be ready/injected.
+Controller then generates SPIAccessTokenBinding and waiting for it to be ready/injected.
-After that happens, controller reads the credential data from Binding-s linked secret,
-and tries to fetch requested content using it.
+Once binding became ready, controller fetches requested content using credentials from injected secret.
 A successful attempt will result in base64 encoded file content
 appearing in the `status.content` field on the `SPIFileContentRequest` CR.
 ```
 apiVersion: appstudio.redhat.com/v1beta1